ThomasMertes/seed7/read_me.txt

     After compiling the interpreter you can make the first test.
   Switch to the 'prg' directory and type:

-    ./hi hello
+    ./s7 hello

   This executes the hello world program which is in the 'hello.sd7' file.
-Every file with the '.sd7' extension can be executed with the 'hi' interpreter.
+Every file with the '.sd7' extension can be executed with the 's7' interpreter.

   A list of the program files with a short description can be found in the file: prg/files.